KillianCoulange/QRCodeChallenge/README.md

 ### How I build

-I create my repo on git hub.
+I create my repo on GitHub.
 Then I copy the project from [Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H/hub/qr-code-component-6t4kFprhG).
-After reading the [README](./vendor/README.md), I open the JPG images of design on krita to calculate the different spacing design.
+After reading the [README](./vendor/README.md), I open the JPG images of the design on Krita to calculate the different spacing design.
-Then I build my html structure, and finally I write my css.
+Then I build my HTML structure, and finally I write my CSS.

 ### What I learned